TommyC81/TPF2-LineManager/README.md

 * Line name `TRUCK ABC-1 [C]` - this line is managed according to default **(C) - CARGO** line rules.
 * Line name `TRUCK ABC-1 [R:100]` - this line is managed according to **(R) - RATE** line rules, to achieve a rate of 100.
 * Line name `TRUCK ABC-1 [R:100:200]` - this line is managed according to **(R) - RATE** line rules, to achieve a rate of 100.
   Additionally, a second (and optional) parameter specifies that capacity should be increased in case a station load exceeds 200% of the average capacity per vehicle on the line.
+* Line name `TRUCK ABC-1 [F:100]` - this line is managed according to **(F) - FREQUENCY** line rules, to achieve a rate of 100.
+* Line name `TRUCK ABC-1 [F:100:200]` - this line is managed according to **(F) - FREQUENCY** line rules, to achieve a rate of 100.
+  Additionally, a second (and optional) parameter specifies that capacity should be increased in case a station load exceeds 200% of the average capacity per vehicle on the line.
 * Line name `TRUCK ABC-1 [M]` - this line is **MANUALLY** managed (no automatic vehicle management).